LLNL/RAJA/docs/sphinx/user_guide/tutorial/halo-exchange.rst

 ------------------------------------

 The example code discussed in this section can be found in the file ``RAJA/examples/tut_halo-exchange.cpp``.
+The file contains complete working code for multiple OpenMP, CUDA, and HIP RAJA variants.
+Here, we describe a subset of these variants.

 Key RAJA features shown in this example:

   * ``RAJA::WorkPool`` workgroup construct
   * ``RAJA::WorkGroup`` workgroup construct
   * ``RAJA::WorkSite`` workgroup construct
-  * ``RAJA::RangeSegment`` iteration space construct
+  * ``RAJA::TypedRangeSegment`` iteration space construct
   * RAJA workgroup policies

-In this example, we show how to use the RAJA workgroup constructs to implement buffer packing and unpacking for data halo exchange on a computational grid, a common MPI communication operation.
-This may not provide a performance gain on a CPU system, but it can significantly speedup halo exchange on a GPU system compared to using ``RAJA::forall`` to run individual packing/unpacking kernels.
+In this example, we show how to use the RAJA workgroup constructs to implement buffer packing and unpacking for data halo exchange on a computational grid, a common MPI communication operation for distributed memory applications.
+This technique may not provide a performance gain on a CPU system, but it can significantly speedup halo exchange on a GPU system compared to running many individual packing/unpacking kernels, for example.

 .. note:: Using an abstraction layer over RAJA can make it easy to switch
           between using individual ``RAJA::forall`` loops or the RAJA workgroup